SyuyaMurakami/RiskQuantLib-Doc-zh-CN/source/With_Pandas.rst

 To Pandas DataFrame
 ^^^^^^^^^^^^^^^^^^^^

-The most simple way to do it is:
+The most straight forward way to do it is:
 ::

     result = pd.DataFrame(vanillaOptionList[attributeList])